sergeylzc/zettel/index.md

 * <a href="https://www.littletunnel.com/writing/how-to-create-luck/" data-note-url="/writing/how-to-create-luck/">如何创造好运</a>

 ## What am I up to these days?
-Work at [Anywhere Arc](https://anywherearc.com) making well-crafted software products.
+Work at [Anywhere Arc](https://anywherearc.com) along with my long time friend <a href="https://liyafu.com/">Yafu</a> making well-crafted software products.
 Tools we have made:
 * <a href="https://slippod.com">Slippod: A simple note-taking app</a>
 * <a href="https://textpixie.com">TextPixie Translator: Free AI Translator Online</a>